carlosjhr64/help_parser/README.md

   party :options+ [<args>+]
   party [:alternate] <arg=FLOAT>
   party literal <arg1=WORD> <arg2=WORD>

+You can just write stuff as long as you don't start the line with a space or a "word:".

 Options:
   -v --version       \t Give version and quit
   -h --help          \t Give help and quit